 The impact of the client reactions actually led me to becoming a Pet First Aid instructor and making sure that all of my staff were trained up too.

-Having someone enter your home to look after your beloved pets and possessions can trigger initial fears for homeowners and it is up to us to help potential clients overcome those fears.
+Having someone enter your home for pet-sitting, to look after your beloved pets and possessions can trigger initial fears for homeowners and it is up to us to help potential clients overcome those fears.
 After the initial credibility checks our ability to show that we are genuinely interested in the client’s pets is something that should be taken seriously.
 It’s a responsibility with advantages.